The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 👨⚕️ Portrait of Dr. Gachet (1890)

 If Vincent van Gogh died in poverty, his works are now worth fortunes.
-Their rarity on the market, their expressive power, and their emotional charge make them among the most sought-after in the world.
+Their rarity on the market, their expressive power, and their emotional weight make them among the most sought after in the world.
 But how many paintings did he paint?
 Which one is the most expensive?
 Did he sell anything during his lifetime?
 A dive into the numbers and stories.

 🧾 How many paintings did Van Gogh create?